-What is non-Hodgkin lymphoma, and how is it linked to Roundup?
+What is non-Hodgkin's lymphoma, and how is it linked to Roundup?

 NHL is a type of cancer that starts in the body’s lymphatic system, specifically in the white blood cells called lymphocytes.
 The lymph system is part of the body’s immune system that helps battle infections and move fluids through the body.
 Patients with NHL may require chemotherapy, radiation, bone marrow transplants, and other treatments.
 Various studies have found links between NHL and exposure to Roundup.

 To date, there has been no U.S. recall of Roundup or other herbicides that contain glyphosate.
 However, France is currently working to phase out herbicides that contain glyphosate.

 Who faces the highest risk of developing non-Hodgkin lymphoma after Roundup exposure?